Chief Special Education Officer

 Special Education Early Childhood Services

 The Developmental Preschool is a program for students who require assistance in learning routines and other developmentally appropriate skills.
 The developmental preschool program includes Peer Models who are students who are 3 and 4 years of age but do not have a disability.
-If you have a child you would like to have us consider as a Peer Model, please see the application for Peer Models that has been included on this website.
+If you have a child you would like to have us consider as a Peer Model, please see the application for Peer Models that have been included on this website.

 Students enrolled in the developmental preschool program attend five (5) days per week for two (2) hours and 40 minutes each day with 3-year old students attending school in the morning and 4-year old students attending school in the afternoon[i].